bmatthewshea/Ruby-Enterprise-Final-Patched/README.md

 Note: I have reproduced this install method/build.
 If you feel there is an error, just let me know..

 ----

-I created this because after trying to use the follwing depo, I was missing files.
+###Reason

 https://github.com/bacrossland/ruby_enterprise

+I created this because after trying to use the that, I was missing files.
+I needed quick way to clone source out for migration.
 Files that were missing from above - that are available here in this repo (using original REE source):

         source/configure